MGProduction/Sample-Games/NewG@me/1.2DMaze/README.md

 Pac Man Clone
 ====
 This project shows how to build a simple multiplatform game (a simple Pac Man Clone) - using openGL and openAL.
-CodeBlocks and VS2008 solutions are provided
+Win32 CodeBlocks and VS2008 solutions are provided.
+You'll find XCode projects for iOS&OSX plus Eclipse project for Android.

 Slides for this lesson (in Italian language) are available here: http://slides.com/marcogiorgini/a-simple-2d-game#/